Youssif-AB/student-depression-prediction/README.md

 1. Clone this repository
 2. Open the Jupyter notebook
-3. Run cells in order (requires pandas, seaborn, scikit-learn, matplotlib)
+3. Run cells in order